-- What did becoming Council President mean to you?
+2. What did becoming the Inaugural President mean to you?

-- What was the most fulfilling part of serving on Council?
+4. What was the most fulfilling part of serving on the transitional Council?

-4. As we celebrate our 10 years of protecting the public by regulating kinesiologists in Ontario, is there anything you’d like to share at this special occasion?
+6. As we reflect and honour our past and look into the future at our 10th anniversary, is there anything you’d like to share on this special occasion?